-She also Elspeth also raises an interesting point because a hysterectomy is a really, really significant procedure for a woman, isn't it?
+She also, Elspeth also raises an interesting point because a hysterectomy is a really, really significant procedure for a woman, isn't it?
 So many women are devastated that they have to have this and there must be a consequent mental health effect.
-She's asked whether you've noticed if your work on post is directory, post hysterectomy, women has helped with the depression.
-But if not, I'm interested to know what advice you gave them and how in how you were able to help.
+She's asked whether you've noticed if your work on post hysterectomy, women has helped with the depression.
+But if not, I'm interested to know what advice you gave them and how you were able to help them.

 Yeah, I mean, that's a complicated one.
-I mean, humans are humans, we all have mixed reactions to thing.
+I mean, humans are humans, we all have mixed reactions to things.
 For some women, it's a devastating process, because it's like the whole end of their reproductive life.
-And it brings brings with it all those emotions and not being able to have kids and a whole raft of stuff that comes with that is there an association with that is what makes you female, as well as there is all of that, especially if you have your ovaries removed as well.
+And it brings with it all those emotions and not being able to have kids and a whole raft of stuff that comes with that.

+Isn't there an association with it, that is what makes you female as well?

+There is all of that, especially if you have your ovaries removed as well.
 And then you have to have drugs to replace them.
 But for others, it's an absolute blessing.
 So I mean, some patients would say, best thing they'd ever had done, they don't have periods anymore, their moods are more stable.
-So you get this mixed reactions with those who do suffer from some sort of mental health struggle after some stress afterwards and have you does your work help with that?
-Or is not really, I wouldn't say it has.
-I mean, obviously, as a therapist, you've got to do a bit of bedside counselling, what have you, but usually, if they if they've got big issues, it's sort of a we always recommend them going, go and see a therapist, who's, you know,
+So you get mixed reactions.

+With those who do suffer from some sort of mental health struggle afterwards, some stress afterwards, does your work help with that?

+Not really, I wouldn't say it has.
+I mean, obviously, as a therapist, you've got to do a bit of bedside counselling, what have you, but usually, if they've got big issues, I would always recommend them go and see a therapist.

-I imagine quite amenable to this as well.
-I always thought it's quite difficult in many cases to raise the issue of mental health in physical therapy treatment room, but there are some occasions like that when you say, this could be worth worthwhile.
+I imagine they're quite amenable to us as well.
+I always thought it's quite difficult in many cases to raise the issue of mental health in a physical therapy treatment room, but there are some occasions like that when you say, this could be worthwhile.

-Yeah, I mean, it's first and foremost in their mind usually, or they've had a lot of time to think about it because they're in recovery faith.
+Yeah, I mean, it's first and foremost in their mind usually, or they've had a lot of time to think about it because they're in the recovery phase.